kubeedge/edgemesh/README.md

   - Use the capabilities provided by LibP2P to connect the network between edge nodes
   - Divide the communication between edge nodes into intra-LAN and cross-LAN
     - Intra-LAN communication: direct access
-    - Cross-LAN communication: when the hole punching is successful, a connection channel is established between the Agents, otherwise it is forwarded through the Server relay
+    - Cross-LAN communication: when the hole punching is successful, a direct tunnel is established between the agents, otherwise the traffic is forwarded through the relay
 - **High reliability (offline scenario)**
   - Metadata is distributed through the KubeEdge edgehub/cloudhub tunnel, no need to access the cloud apiserver
   - EdgeMesh integrates a lightweight node-level DNS server, service discovery no longer accesses the cloud CoreDNS